Hannah Bronfman: Personal life

 On August 17, 2015, Bronfman became engaged to Brendan Fallis.
 They were married in Marrakesh, Morocco, on May 20, 2017, and have homes in Amagansett, New York, and Manhattan.
+In a 2026 interview, Bronfman said that Fallis challenged her to reconsider her reliance on her trust fund and that she subsequently pursued financial independence through her own work.
 They have two children, a son born in 2020 and a daughter born in 2023.